 Iveco Group and Nikola Corporation enter a new partnership phase; Iveco Group to assume ownership of JV

-Turin, Italy, 9th May/Phoenix, AZ, USA, 8th May 2023.
-Iveco Group N.V.
+TURIN, Italy and PHOENIX, May 9, 2023 /PRNewswire/ -- Iveco Group N.V.
 (MI: IVG) and Nikola Corporation (NASDAQ: NKLA) announce today that they are excited to enter a new phase of their partnership, which started in 2019 and has so far met all milestones to leverage the respective expertise to deploy zero-emission heavy-duty (Class 8) trucks in North America and Europe.
 The two companies worked jointly at a steady pace, despite Covid-19 and supply chain challenges, to achieve the outcomes of the previous phase, launching Battery Electric Vehicles (BEV) and Fuel Cell Electric Vehicles (FCEV) for regional and long haulage.

 Each company is now eager to sharpen its own focus on heavy-duty transport.
 Iveco Group will concentrate on Europe for the further development and commercialisation of its own battery electric and fuel cell electric trucks, which includes rolling out its financing business model GATE, and Nikola will focus its operations in North America, with an integrated approach to its customers, offering BEV, FCEV and hydrogen infrastructure via its HYLA brand.